 We Buy Cars With Mechanical Problems

 When you drive your car, you make memories.
-Taking your kids to school, picking up the first date, or taking a road trip with friends across the country are pleasant memories that you create with your car.
-And while these are the memories we prefer, there can also be bad ones associated with your vehicle.
+Taking your kids to school, picking up the first date, or taking a cross-country road trip with friends are pleasant memories that you create with your car.
+And while these are the ideal memories to have, there can also be bad ones associated with your vehicle.

-An accident, being broken down and having to call a tow truck, or the constant repairs near the end of its life are all memories we would rather not make with our car.
-Having to constantly pay for repair after repair can really make us consider selling your vehicle.
+An accident, a car breakdown that calls for a tow truck rescue, or a constant need for repairs near the end of its life...
+These are all memories we would rather not make with our car.
+Having to deal with such problems can induce financial anxieties.
 Even one major mechanical problem can cost thousands of dollars.

 A repair estimate of this magnitude is enough to make you consider selling your car instead of fixing it.
 If this is the case, Junk Car Medics will make selling your vehicle easy.
 We buy cars with mechanical problems, and you can get an estimate from our website without leaving your computer screen!

 Common Mechanical Problems